dorottyaf/Superteam-Group-Project/README.md

 - City Building Permits: Building permit applications submitted - a rough proxy of new or additional construction activity.
 - City Business Licenses: Business license applications submitted - a rough proxy of new or additional economic activity.
-- Eviction Filings: The number of eviction proceedings filed in an area - conceptually may be linked to higher rents or property values.
+- Eviction Filings: The number of eviction proceedings filed in an area - conceptually may be linked to higher rents or property values (data available only for 2010-2019).
 - DePaul Housing Price Index: an index of home prices relative to the year 2000 - a measure of homeowner costs in an area.
-- City Vacant and Abandoned Building Violations: Recorded complaints investigated by the city related to derelict or empty buildings.
+- City Vacant and Abandoned Building Violations: Recorded complaints investigated by the city related to derelict or empty buildings (data available only for 2010-2022).

 _This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau._